St Giles' Cathedral: Tower and crown steeple

 St Giles' possesses a central tower over its crossing: this arrangement is common in larger Scottish medieval secular churches.
 The tower was constructed in two stages.
 The lower section of the tower has lancet openings with Y-shaped tracery on every side.
 This had likely been completed by 1416, in which year the Scotichronicon records storks nesting there.
 The upper stage of the tower has clusters of three cusped lancet openings on each side.
 The date of this work is uncertain, but it may relate both to fines levied on building works at St Giles' in 1486 and to rules of 1491 for the master mason and his men.
 From at least 1590, there was a clock face on the tower and, by 1655, there were three faces.
 The clock faces were removed in 1911.

 St Giles' crown steeple is one of Edinburgh's most famous and distinctive landmarks.
 Cameron Lees wrote of the steeple: "Edinburgh would not be Edinburgh without it."
 Dendrochronological analysis dates the crown steeple to between 1460 and 1467.
 (Note: The dendrochronological evidence challenges most architectural histories, which date the crown steeple to the turn of the 16th century.)
-The steeple is one of two surviving medieval crown steeples in Scotland: the other is at King's College, Aberdeen and dates from after 1505.
+The steeple is one of two surviving medieval crown steeples in Scotland: the other is at King's College Chapel, Aberdeen and dates from after 1505.
 John Hume called St Giles' crown steeple "a serene reminder of the imperial aspirations of the late Stewart monarchs".
 The design, however, is English in origin, being found at St Nicholas' Church, Newcastle before it was introduced to Scotland at St Giles'; the medieval St Mary-le-Bow, London, may also have possessed a crown steeple.
 Another crown steeple existed at St Michael's Parish Church, Linlithgow until 1821 and others may have been planned, and possibly begun, at the parish churches of Haddington and Dundee.
 These other examples are composed only of diagonal flying buttresses springing from the four corners of the tower; whereas the St Giles' steeple is unique among medieval crown steeples in being composed of eight buttresses: four springing from the corners and four springing from the centre of each side of the tower.

 For the arrival into Edinburgh of Anne of Denmark in 1590, 21 weather vanes were added to the crests of the steeple; these were removed prior to 1800 and replacements were installed in 2005.
 The steeple was repaired by John Mylne the Younger in 1648.
 Mylne added pinnacles half-way up the crests of the buttresses; he is also largely responsible for the present appearance of the central pinnacle and may have rebuilt the tower's traceried parapet.
 The weathercock atop the central pinnacle was created by Alexander Anderson in 1667; it replaced an earlier weathercock of 1567 by Alexander Honeyman.